This International Women’s Day let’s take some time to explore some of the biggest female, transgender, and female-presenting trailblazers.

 “You all come to us young people for hope.
 How dare you?
 You have stolen my dreams and my childhood with your empty words.”

-Have you any other suggestions or honorable mentions for our International Women’s Day list?
+Have you any other suggestions or honourable mentions for our International Women’s Day list?